“Therefore I sent him the more eagerly, that when you see him again you may rejoice, and I may be less sorrowful.”

 “Therefore” means as the result of God’s merciful healing of Epaphroditus.
 The Philippians were going to have their leader and friend back.

 Empathy is not sympathy.
-Sympathy is simply feeling the emotions of another person.
+Sympathy is merely feeling the emotions of another person.
 Empathy is the ability to identify with the state of the other person.
 Paul put himself in the place of the Philippians.
 By doing so, he acted unselfishly.
-He sent back someone very important to him.
+He sent back someone vital to him.
 Empathy is a sign someone is thinking of others and cares for others.

 “that when you see him again you may rejoice”